openNDS/openNDS/docs/source/customize.rst

 It generates a Click to Continue page.

+User clicks on "Continue" are recorded in the log file /[tmpfs_dir]/ndslog/ndslog.log

+Where [tmpfs_dir] is the operating system "temporary" tmpfs mount point.
+This will be  /tmp /run or /var and is automatically detected.

-User clicks on "Continue" are recorded in the log file /tmp/ndslog.log Details of how the script works are contained in comments in the script itself.
+Details of how the script works are contained in comments in the script itself.